Breaking the Hourglass Phenomenon of Residual Quantization: Enhancing the Upper Bound of Generative Retrieval: Problem of GR based on RQ

 During the evaluation process, we divide the test set into two groups according to the distribution of second-layer tokens: the head token test set and the tail token test set.
 As shown in Table \ref{base-method}, the performance of the head token test set significantly improved, whereas the performance of the tail token test set was notably poorer.
 This performance disparity can be attributed to the previously analyzed path sparsity and long-tail distribution of tokens, leading to biased results.
 This phenomenon has been observed across models of different scales (LLaMA2, Baichuan2, and Qwen1.5) and different parameters of RQ, highlighting the widespread impact of long-tail token distribution and path sparsity on model performance.

-To further investigate the impact of the hourglass phenomenon on model performance, we conduct two critical experiments: 1) exchange the tokens of the first and second layers, and 2) give the first token of the swapped sequence as input.
+To further investigate the impact of the hourglass phenomenon on model performance, we conduct three critical experiments: 1) give the first token directly as input, 2) exchange the tokens of the first and second layers, and 3) give the first token of the swapped sequence as input.

+Swapping only the first and second layers results in a significant long-tail distribution in the first layer, and the issue of the long-tail distribution remains unresolved.
+As shown in Table \ref{base-method}, the changes in metrics are minimal.
+However, if we swap the layers and provide the 1st token, the task shifts to predicting the 2nd and 3rd layer.
+This simplifies the task since the true first-layer is given, mitigating the long-tail distribution's impact and significantly improving performance.
+Conversely, if we don't swap the layers and still provide the first token, the second-layer SID maintains its long-tail distribution.
+These results shown in Table \ref{base-method} are higher than the baseline but worse than when the first token is given after swapping.

 These approaches aim to mitigate the effects of the long-tail distribution, and results verify a significant improvement.
 This finding indicates that the hourglass phenomenon has a substantial negative impact on model performance.
 Through the above experiments, we not only confirmed the existence of the hourglass effect but also elucidated its specific impact on model performance, thereby providing a robust basis for future optimization.